Development, the Environment, and Society in Latin America|

 resource extraction and directed social change.
 Policies and practices regarding land use and

 labor, then, have shaped economic development, the environment, and social and political life in

 In this seminar we will ask what the historical relationships are between development, natural

-resources, and society in Latin America from the onset of European colonialism in the fifteenth
+resources, and society in Latin America from the onset of European colonialism in the 15th

 the last five centuries?
-Has the impetus for development, beginning in the nineteenth century and
+Has the impetus for development, beginning in the 19th century and

-reaching its current intensity in the mid-twentieth, shifted ideas and practices of sustainability in
+reaching its current intensity in the mid-20th, shifted ideas and practices of sustainability in

 relationship between humans and their environment in Latin America?
 We will consider primary

-and secondary sources covering periods from pre-Columbian times to the late-twentieth century,
+and secondary sources covering periods from pre-Columbian times to the late-20th century,

 and regions from Mexico to South America to the Caribbean.